gitJamoo/wormhole-portfolio/next-js-app/info.md

 Show project
 OGPC '22 Project from Studio ANSTAAFL.
 Representing Tigard Senior High School.OGPC '22 Project from Studio ANSTAAFL.
 Representing Tigard Senior High School.
 .NET Framework, Web Design and +2 skills

+# ResumAI

+## Overview

+ResumAI is an AI-powered command-line application designed to assist with job applications.
+It streamlines the process of tailoring a resume to a specific job description, generating a targeted cover letter, and preparing for interviews.

+By analyzing a user's resume against a provided job posting, ResumAI offers valuable feedback and generates a suite of documents to support the application process.

+## Features

+- **Resume Analysis:** Compares your resume with a job description to identify areas for improvement and highlight matching qualifications.
+The analysis is provided in a clear Markdown format.
+- **Cover Letter Generation:** Automatically creates a professional LaTeX cover letter, customized based on the job posting and your resume.
+- **Interview Preparation:** Generates a document with potential interview questions and talking points based on the role and your qualifications.
+- **Customizable Templates:** Allows for easy customization of the cover letter and resume templates.
+- **Command-Line Interface:** Provides a simple and efficient command-line interface for running the analysis and generation process.

+## How it Works

+The application takes a resume file (in LaTeX format) and a job description as input.
+It then uses an AI model to perform the analysis and generate the output files.
+The results are saved in a dedicated output directory for each job application.

+## Languages and Technologies

+- **Python:** The core application logic is written in Python.
+- **LaTeX:** Used for generating professional-looking resumes and cover letters.
+- **Markdown:** Used for documentation and output files like resume analysis and interview preparation.